Every single track in Battletoads in Battlemaniacs. Playlist.

 The sharks in Terra Tubes.
 They chase you constantly, can knock you into spikes or kill you in three bites, and can only be killed after an insane amount of hits.

-Good Bad Bug: In Level 10 (the Rat Race), there is a bug that allows you to kill Giblet before the level is over, and the game will consider the level finished.
+Good Bad Bugs: In Level 10 (the Rat Race), there is a bug that allows you to kill Giblet before the level is over, and the game will consider the level finishednote It's done by first hitting the bomb, then headbutting him twice in a row after he bounces.
+This will "kill" him and make the game think you've won the level.
 It's very hard to pull off, but if you can, you can skip the third race.

 Growing the Beard: The arcade game amped up the violence while doing away with the nerve-wracking obstacle course levels.
 It's definitely worth a few of your quarters should you ever stumble across a cabinet.